napairolero/coursera/Getting and Cleaning Data/Course Project/codebook.md

 The folder UCI Har Dataset contains txt files used in the project.
 These are the test/training sets, feature names, activity labels, y_ files containing activity encoded numbers corresponding to activity type, and subject for each observation in the test/training sets

-List of important variables used in the code
+List of important data frames in the code
 * data: test/train data frame
 * meanSubAct: data frame with mean across features for subject/activity pairs